Ocean Disposal of Dredged Material

 Under section 103 of the Marine Protection, Research and Sanctuaries Act (MPRSA), the U.S. Army Corps of Engineers (USACE) is the federal agency that decides whether to issue a permit authorizing the ocean disposal of dredged materials.
 In the case of federal navigation projects, USACE may implement the MPRSA directly in the USACE projects involving ocean disposal of dredged materials.
 USACE relies on EPA’s ocean dumping criteria when evaluating permit requests for (and implementing federal projects involving) the transportation of dredged material for the purpose of dumping it into ocean waters.
 MPRSA permits and federal projects involving ocean dumping of dredged material are subject to EPA review and concurrence.

-According to USACE regulations (33 CFR 325.6), MPRSA permits for, and federal projects involving, the transportation of dredged material for the purpose of dumping it into ocean waters may not exceed three years.
+According to USACE regulations (33 CFR 325.6 (PDF)), MPRSA permits for, and federal projects involving, the transportation of dredged material for the purpose of dumping it into ocean waters may not exceed three years.

 Ocean Disposal Sites for Dredged Material Permits and Federal Projects Involving Dredged Materials